ydp/ceph-csi-test/README.md

-Rbd [GA] should be able to provision Block volume from snapshot [rbd, snapshot, block] Rbd [Beta] should be able to expand volume [rbd, expansion, file] Rbd [Beta] should be able to expand volume [rbd, expansion, block] Cephfs [GA] should be able to dynamically provision File mode RWO volume [cephfs, pvc, rwo] Cephfs [GA] should be able to dynamically provision File mode RWX volume [cephfs, pvc, rwx] Cephfs [GA] should be able to provision volume from another volume [cephfs, clone]
+Rbd [GA] should be able to provision Block volume from snapshot [rbd, snapshot, block] Rbd [Beta] should be able to expand volume [rbd, expansion, file] Rbd [Beta] should be able to expand volume [rbd, expansion, block]

+ElasticSearch app should be able to run ElasticSearch using ceph rbd plugin [es]

+Cephfs [GA] should be able to dynamically provision File mode RWO volume [cephfs, pvc, rwo] Cephfs [GA] should be able to dynamically provision File mode RWX volume [cephfs, pvc, rwx] Cephfs [GA] should be able to provision volume from another volume [cephfs, clone]